-Ask the gallery about their general history of past sales of previous artist.
+Ask the gallery about their general history of past sales of the previous artists.
 Many times they will tell you that sales do not happen often which is them just being honest.
-If you are more interested in the opportunity of exhibiting your work than making a supplemental income, then this may not be as important in making a decision if this is the right place for you to exhibit.
+If you are more interested in the opportunity of exhibiting your work than making a supplemental income, then this may not be as important in deciding if this is the right place for you to exhibit.
 Without a trained art sales staff, art is hard to sell in these economic times if the artist is not at the exhibit when the customers arrive.
 I am never disappointed if I do not sell any art, even if that is one of my goals.
-For me, some places are mainly an exhibit or a social art event I wish to participate in and some locations I am more interested in selling.
+For me, some places are mainly an exhibit or a social art event I wish to participate in, and some locations I am more interested in selling.

 Determine wall space available for artwork:

 Once accepted, I ask the gallery how much wall space is available for my artwork and the location of the space.
 From this, the artist can approximately determine how many art pieces will fit.
 A lot is determined by how big the different art pieces are and if they are horizontal or vertical pieces.
 For non-juried shows, the gallery does not usually select the art pieces for you, but your selection should be similar to what you showed the gallery in your initial samples.

 I always bring a few extra art pieces when hanging just in case my estimate was wrong or if I want to hang a vertical versus a horizontal for a better fit.
 The extra pieces are just brought home.